 This month's newsletter is all about one of our favorite gemstones, tourmaline:How Tourmaline Led the Modern Colored Stone Market

-Back in 1875, a 20 year old American mineral collector named George Kunz walked into the offices of Tiffany & Co. in New York City with some fine green tourmaline he had obtained from the Mount Mica mine in Maine.
-Tiffany & Co., founded in 1837, had already become the largest jewelry business in the world, but their business was strictly in precious stones -- diamond, ruby, emerald and sapphire.
-Kunz wanted to sell them on semi-precious stones, and he brought a green tourmaline to do it.
+In 1875, the 20 year old Kunz walked into the offices of Tiffany & Co. in New York City with some fine green tourmaline that he had obtained from the Mount Mica Mine in Maine.
+Tiffany & Co., founded in 1837, had already become the largest jewelry business in the world, but their business was strictly in precious stones - diamond, ruby, emerald and sapphire.
+Kunz wanted to sell them semi-precious stones, and he brought a green tourmaline gem to convince them.

-Kunz managed to get in to see Charles Tiffany on that day, and convinced Tiffany to buy the tourmaline.
+Kunz managed to get in to see Charles Tiffany on that day, and persuaded him to buy the tourmaline.
 It was the beginning of a long relationship.
-Kunz eventually became the resident gem expert at Tiffany, an influential position that he held for nearly his whole life.
+Kunz eventually became the resident gem expert at Tiffany & Co., an influential position that he held for nearly his whole life.

 Tiffany became the world leader in colored gemstones and introduced many new colored gem varieties to the market in their famous jewelery designs.
-But it is fitting that Tiffany's leadership in the colored stone market began with that tourmaline they purchased from George Kunz.
+It is fitting that Tiffany's leadership in the colored stone market began with that tourmaline they purchased from George Kunz.

 Tourmaline also has some intriguing physical properties that make it a rather special mineral.
-If a tourmaline crystal is heated and then cooled, or had pressure applied (e.g, by rubbing), it will become electrically charged.
+If a tourmaline crystal is heated and then cooled, or has pressure applied (e.g, by rubbing), it will become electrically charged.
 It will then attract dust particles as well as small pieces of paper.
-These effects, known as pyro-electricity and piezo-electricty, require tourmaline to be cleaned more often than other gemstones.
+These effects, known respectively as pyroelectricity and piezoelectricity, require tourmaline to be cleaned more often than other gemstones.

-Tourmaline is found in many places in the world.
-But it is one of the few gemstones for which the USA is famous.
-The first American discoveries were made in 1822 in the state of Maine.
-California became a large producer of tourmaline in the early 1900's.
-The Maine deposits tend to produce crystals in raspberry pink-red as well as minty greens.
-The California deposits are known for bright pinks, as well as interesting bicolors.
-During the early 1900's, Maine and California were the worlds largest producers of gem tourmalines.
-The Empress Dowager Tz'u Hsi, the last Empress of China, loved pink tourmaline and bought large quantities for gemstones and carvings from the then new Himalaya Mine, located in San Diego County, California.
-Today most of our tourmaline supply comes Africa, particularly Nigeria and Tanzania,
+Tourmaline is found in many places in the world and it is one of the few gemstones for which the USA is famous.
+The first American tourmaline discoveries were made in 1822 in the state of Maine.
+California became a producer of tourmaline only 80 years later.
+In fact, tourmaline was the first gemstone mined in the United States by miners other than prehistoric man or Native Americans.
+Tourmaline mining began at Mount Mica, Maine, and with a few interruptions, has continued to the present day.
+During the early 1900s, Maine and California were the world's largest producers of tourmaline gemstones.
+The Empress Dowager Tz'u Hsi, the last Empress of China, loved pink tourmaline and bought large quantities for gemstones and carvings from the Himalaya Mine, located in San Diego County, California.
+Today most of our tourmaline supply comes Africa, particularly Nigeria and Tanzania.

 New in Gems

-Our buyers are in the market every day finding the best values for our customers.
+Our buyers are always busy seeking out the best value gems for our customers.
 Here are some of the excellent buys we've made in the last few weeks:

-Each month our staff selects some of their favorite gemstones from our inventory.
+Each month our staff select some of their favorite gemstones from our inventory.
 This month they've chosen some special tourmaline pieces.
-Click on the photos to go to the detail page for the item.

 Gemstones Worth Knowing

-Tourmaline is of course a very well known gemstone family.
-But chrome tourmaline is not well known at all, largely because it is rare and expensive and few people have had a chance to own it.
+Tourmaline is of course a well-known gemstone family.
+But chrome tourmaline is not well-known at all, largely because it is rare and expensive, and few people have had a chance to own it.

-Chrome tourmaline is not just a tourmaline color, but actually a distinct variety, called chrome dravite.
-It was first mined in Tanzania in the 1960's, so it is a recent discovery.
-Thus far it has only been found in East Africa, specifically in Tanzania, Kenya, Zambia and Namibia.
-Like emerald and tsavorite garnet, fine chrome tourmaline is a visually pure "forest" green with slightly yellowish to bluish secondary hues.
-The blue will normally show itself in incandescent light, the yellow will be more visible in daylight.
+Chrome tourmaline is not just a tourmaline color, but is actually a distinct variety, called chrome dravite.
+It was first mined in Tanzania in the 1960s, so it is a recent discovery.
+To date, it has only been found in East Africa, specifically in Tanzania, Kenya, Zambia and Namibia.
+Like emerald and tsavorite garnet, fine chrome tourmaline is pure "forest" green with slightly yellowish to bluish secondary hues.
+The blue will normally show itself in incandescent light; the yellow will be more visible in daylight.
 A blue secondary hue, as in the photo above, is preferred to yellow.Customer Questions

 This month we answer some questions about tourmaline.